 Review of on Probable Suicides of young people in Mid & West Wales

-A review of probable suicides of children and young adults within Mid and West Wales over the last 10 years is to be presented at a meeting in Llandrindod Wells today (Wednesday).
+A review of probable suicides of children and young adults within Mid and West Wales over the last 10 years is being presented at 4 events across the region.

 The review has been undertaken by Dr Tom Slater from Cascade Research facility and Cardiff University, with the aim of informing professional agencies’ understanding of the issue, and exploring what approaches may help prevent future deaths.
 It was commissioned by the Mid & West Wales Safeguarding Board.

 Dr Slater will be delivering the findings of his review to a multi-agency group of professionals from across the region, including social workers, health professionals, police officers and teachers.